This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Regardless of what boat you find yourself in, use our guide.
 And that’s especially true if porn is the habit you want to kick this year.

 We get it, it’s tough, but you’re not alone.
-And we’ve got the resources to assist you in your journey.
+And we’ve got affiliates with the resources to assist you in your journey.

 Kicking porn is worth it, trust us.
 Keep at it.